LHMak/hangman/README.md

 The player will then be told if their chosen letter belongs in the word.

 ## File structure of the project
+milestone_2.py - This script contains the basic code for choosing a word, taking a user's input as a guess and finally checking the chosen word for the presence of the user's guess. milestone_3.py - This script contains the code from milestone_2.py, tidied up with the introdction of ask_user_input() and check_guess() functions.

 ## License information